Benymean/Ecomm-UserPreference-Prediction/README.md

-# Portfolio Part 3: E-commerce User Preference Prediction
+# E-commerce User Preference Prediction

 This repository delves into the prediction of user preferences within an e-commerce dataset, specifically focusing on whether users 'like' or 'dislike' products.